vfmd/vfmd-spec/doc/specification.md

         </ul></li>
     <ul>

-### ordered list
+<h3 id="ordered-list">ordered list</h3>

+[ordered list]: #ordered-list
+[**ordered list**]: #ordered-list

-The _block-element line sequence_ for an ordered list block shall have one or more _lines_.
+The [block-element line sequence] for an ordered list block shall have one or more [lines].

-The first line in the _block-element line sequence_ would match the _ordered list starter pattern_ (i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`).
+The first line in the [block-element line sequence] would match the [ordered list starter pattern] \(i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`\).
 The length of the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.
 The matching substring for the second (i.e. inner) parenthesized subexpression in the pattern is called the _ordered list starting number_.

-We first divide the _block-element line sequence_ into a series of _ordered list item line sequences_.
+We first divide the [block-element line sequence] into a series of _ordered list item line sequences_.
 The lines in a particular _ordered list item line sequence_ correspond to one list item in the list.

-Every _line_ in the _block-element line sequence_ that satisfies all the following conditions is called an _ordered list item start line_:
+Every [line] in the [block-element line sequence] that satisfies all the following conditions is called an _ordered list item start line_:

- 1. The _line_ matches the _ordered list starter pattern_
+ 1. The [line] matches the [ordered list starter pattern]
- 2. The first _ordered-list-starter-string-length_ characters of the _line_ include _non-space_ characters
+ 2. The first _ordered-list-starter-string-length_ characters of the [line] include [non-space] characters

 Each _ordered list item start line_ signifies the beginning of a new _ordered list item line sequence_.
-An _ordered list item line sequence_ consists of the sequence of _lines_ starting from (and inclusive of) an _ordered list item start line_, and ending at (and excluding) the next subsequent _ordered list item start line_.
-If there is no subsequent _ordered list item start line_, the _ordered list item line sequence_ ends at the last _line_ of the _block-element line sequence_.
+An _ordered list item line sequence_ consists of the sequence of [lines] starting from (and inclusive of) an _ordered list item start line_, and ending at (and excluding) the next subsequent _ordered list item start line_.
+If there is no subsequent _ordered list item start line_, the _ordered list item line sequence_ ends at the last [line] of the [block-element line sequence].

-We have now divided the _block-element line sequence_ into a series of _ordered list item line sequences_.
-The first line of each _ordered list item line sequence_ matches the _ordered list starter pattern_.
+We have now divided the [block-element line sequence] into a series of _ordered list item line sequences_.
+The first line of each _ordered list item line sequence_ matches the [ordered list starter pattern].

-Each _line_ in the _ordered list item line sequence_ is processed to produce a modified sequence of _lines_, called the _ordered-list-item-processed line sequence_.
-The following processing is to be done for each _line_:
+Each [line] in the _ordered list item line sequence_ is processed to produce a modified sequence of [lines], called the _ordered-list-item-processed line sequence_.
+The following processing is to be done for each [line]:

- 1. If the _line_ is the first line of the _ordered list item line
+ 1. If the [line] is the first line of the _ordered list item line
     sequence_:

-    The _line_ would match the _ordered list starter pattern_.
-The matching substring for the first (i.e. outer) parenthesized subexpression in the pattern shall be removed from the beginning of the _line_.
+    The [line] would match the [ordered list starter pattern].
+The matching substring for the first (i.e. outer) parenthesized subexpression in the pattern shall be removed from the beginning of the [line].
- 2. If the _line_ is not the first line of the _ordered list item line
+ 2. If the [line] is not the first line of the _ordered list item line
     sequence_:

-    The _line_ would start with zero or more _space_ characters.
-The leading _space_ characters, if any, should be removed as given
+    The [line] would start with zero or more [space] characters.
+The leading [space] characters, if any, should be removed as given
     below:

-     1. If the number of leading _space_ characters exceeds the _ordered-list-starter-string-length_, the number of leading _space_ characters removed should be equal to the _ordered-list-starter-string-length_.
+     1. If the number of leading [space] characters exceeds the _ordered-list-starter-string-length_, the number of leading [space] characters removed should be equal to the _ordered-list-starter-string-length_.
-     2. If the number of leading _space_ characters is less than or equal to the _ordered-list-starter-string-length_, all the leading _space_ characters should be removed.
+     2. If the number of leading [space] characters is less than or equal to the _ordered-list-starter-string-length_, all the leading [space] characters should be removed.

-The _ordered-list-item-processed line sequence_ obtained this way can be considered as the _input line sequence_ for a sequence of block-elements nested within the list item.
-The result of interpreting that _input line sequence_ further into block-elements shall form the content of the list element.
+The _ordered-list-item-processed line sequence_ obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the list item.
+The result of interpreting that [input line sequence] further into block-elements shall form the content of the list element.

 The list elements so obtained are combined into a sequence to form the